AhmedAbouelkher/omega-docs/content/webhooks/create_endpoint.md

 - `video.completed_processing` ❌ Triggered when video processing is complete. (but not yet confirmed to be working and with no confirmed success)

-- `video.process_failed` ✅ Triggered when video processing failed.

-- `video.process_succeeded` ✅ Triggered when video processing succeeded.

 - `video.ready_to_watch` ❌ Triggered when video is ready to be watched right now.

-- `video.deleted` ✅ Triggered when the video is successfully deleted.
-    > Called when the video is marked for deletion. (not when it is actually deleted.)

-- `video.failed_to_delete` ✅ Triggered when the video deleted failed.
-    > Called when the video failed to be marked for deletion. (not when it is actually deleted)

-- `video.deletion_reverted` ✅ Triggered when the video deletion is reverted.
-    > Called when the video deletion is reverted.

 **Keys:**